HKJL10201/Dapps-Analyzer/README.md

     - `-s` is used find all `.sol` files separately
     - `-m` is used to run the similarity comparison separately
     - `-e` is used to run the external detection separately

+- [!New] options:

+  - `--mode` is uesd to specify a compare mode from `program, contract, function`

+    If you select `program`, it will compare programs and will not compare contracts; if you select `contract`, it will compare programs and contracts and will not compare functions.

+    The default mode is `function`, to show all details.

+  - `--igfile` is uesd to specify the file or diretory names you want to ignore

+    All the files whose path include the specified names will be ignore.

+    The default value is `Migrations.sol,node_modules`

+  - `--igcon` is uesd to specify the contract names you want to ignore

+    The default value is `Migrations`

 ### Hints